 ∙ Dealing with representations or enquiries from residents, members of our communities and visitors fairly, appropriately and impartially.

-∙ Not allowing other pressures, including the financial interests of myself or others connected to me, to deter me from pursuing constituents’ casework, the interests of Norfolk nor the good governance of the authority in a proper manner.
+∙ Not allowing other pressures, including the financial interests of myself or others connected to me, to deter me from pursuing constituents’ casework, the interests of Norfolk, nor the good governance of the authority in a proper manner.

 ∙ Exercising independent judgement and not compromising my position by placing myself under obligations to outside individuals or organisations who might seek to influence the way I perform my duties as a member/co-opted member of this Parish Council.

-∙ Listening to the interests of all parties, including relevant advice from statutory and other professional officers, taking all relevant information into consideration, remaining objective and making decisions on merit.
+∙ Listening to the interests of all parties, including relevant advice from statutory and other professional officers, taking all relevant information into consideration, remaining objective, and making decisions on merit.

 ∙ Being accountable for my decisions and co-operating when scrutinised internally and externally, including by local residents.